 Thomas-Kilmann Conflict Mode Instrument (TKI)

 Because no two individuals have exactly the same expectations and desires, conflict is a natural part of our interactions with others.
 The Thomas-Kilmann Conflict Mode Instrument (TKI) is designed to measure a person’s behavior in conflict situations.
 “Conflict situations” are those in which the concerns of two people appear to be incompatible.
 In such situations, we can describe an individual’s behavior along two dimensions: (1) assertiveness, the extent to which the person attempts to satisfy his own concerns, and (2) cooperativeness, the extent to which the person attempts to satisfy the other person’s concerns.
+Through effective communication, emotional mastery, self-awareness and verbal and nonverbal communication skills, conflict can be navigated more effectively.
+Managing conflict isn’t always about resolving an issue; it’s about creating healthy environments that enable engagement and productivity.
 The TKI is a self-scoring assessment that takes about fifteen minutes to complete.
 Interpretation and feedback materials help you learn about the most appropriate uses for each conflict-handling mode.